jyablonski/nba_elt_rest_api/README.md

 Clone the Repo & run `make up` which spins up the App locally served [here](http://localhost:8080/) using 2 Docker Containers:
 - Postgres Database
 - FastAPI Server

+If you wish to login to a User locally with bootstrapped data ready to go, a set of Credentials are listed below:
+- Username: `test1`
+- Password: `password`

 When finished run `make down`.